I brush everyday, but I’ve never learned to enjoy it. I also don’t do it right, as my dentist never fails to tell me.

 The $25 Beam Brush will compete with a Proctor & Gamble Oral-B connected brush that’s now being tested in Europe.

 Beam Technologies is an oral care digital health company founded in 2012 and based in Louisville, KY.
-Beam has developed the Beam Brush, the world's first smart toothbrush for enhancing oral care.
-At Beam, we believe brushing your teet... read more »
+Beam has developed the Beam Brush, the world's first smart toothbrush for enhancing oral...
+All Beam Technologies news »

 More: MobileBeat 2016 is focused on the paradigm shift from apps to AI, messaging, and chatbots.
 Don't miss this opportunity: July 12 and 13 in San Francisco.